On the Run - Running Across The Globe | Lace Up and Step Outside

 FEATURES: full color, hardcover, stitch bound, 256 pages

 FORMAT: 21 × 26 cm | 8 ¼ × 10 ¼ inches

 EU + UK PUBLICATION DATE: February 25, 2021

 INT PUBLICATION DATE: May 11, 2021

-Please note that in order to reduce waste, we are producing t-shirt products to order.
-Please allow extra time leading up to the Christmas period or drop us a message if you are unsure.
+Please note that in order to reduce waste, we are producing some t-shirts and accessories to order.
+Please allow extra time or drop us a message if you are unsure.
 Turnaround time is between 2-5 days.

 As standard we use Royal Mail 24/48 hour tracked shipping services, giving you peace of mind and quality service.